reednel/Blog/2021-05-05-De-Bruijn-Sequences/index.md

 ### Additional Notes

-In practice, this algorithm ’s biggest bottleneck is neither time nor space complexity (in runtime).
+In practice, this algorithm’s biggest bottleneck is neither time nor space complexity (in runtime).
 The problem is about the volume of data output.
 These sequences grow in number and length extraordinarily fast (recall Properties 2.1 and 2.2).
 At 1 byte/character, a file containing all $B(2,6)$ sequences would be 4 GB in size.
 A file containing all $B(2,7)$ sequences would be 65,000,000,000 GB.
 Changing the alphabet makes for even more radical growth.
 A single $B(10,10)$ sequence would be 10 GB.

 ## Shuffling Binary Sequences